oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/loop_carried_dependency/README.md

 ```

 ## Key Concepts
-* Loop carried-dependencies, and their impact on FPGA DPC++ kernel performance
+* Loop carried-dependencies and their impact on FPGA DPC++ kernel performance
 * An optimization technique to break loop-carried data dependencies in critical loops

 ## License